luomein/spectrum-log/docs/blog/posts/share-gpx-file-between-chart-plotter-and-mobile-device-app.md

 Best Practice: Export the tracks in the Active Log in the Garmin GPSMAP 722xs Chart Plotter before saving the tracks to files.

 <!-- more -->

-_Please note that this post includes several technical details in the footnotes, specifically on challenges.
-Feel free to skip them if you're not interested in the specifics._

 ## A success story